Out-Law News 1 min. read

 Aerial photo of new build estate

-The enactment of new planning and development legislation in Ireland is “very significant” and could prove pivotal in tackling long-standing and urgent issues in the country’s planning system, particularly those that have hindered housing development, an expert has said.
+The Planning and Development (Amendment) Act 2025 is very significant and could prove pivotal in tackling long-standing and urgent issues in Ireland’s planning system, particularly those that have hindered housing development, an expert has said.

-Kevin Collins, real estate and planning expert at Pinsent Masons, was commenting on the new Planning and Development (Amendment) Bill 2025 (28 pages/443 KB PDF) which is expected to be in force by the end of July or early August, depending on the final stages in the Dáil and Seanad.
-The new law introduces targeted reforms aimed at improving clarity, efficiency and responsiveness in the planning system.
+Kevin Collins, real estate and planning expert at Pinsent Masons, was commenting on the new Planning and Development (Amendment) Act 2025 (28 pages/443 KB PDF) which was passed on 23 July.
+The new law introduces targeted reforms aimed at improving clarity, efficiency, and responsiveness in the planning system.

-Ireland’s minister for housing has emphasised that the bill would help unlock over 40,000 residential units on inactive sites, particularly in Dublin.
+Ireland’s minister for housing has emphasised that the act would help unlock over 40,000 residential units on inactive sites, particularly in Dublin.

 “This is a huge step in the right direction in helping to protect the housing pipeline and in avoiding further setbacks in meeting national housing targets,” said Collins.

-The bill is part of a broader government response to a sharp decline in housing commencements this year, with only 6,325 homes started in the first six months compared to 34,581 in the first half of 2024, Collins said.
+The act is part of a broader government response to a sharp decline in housing commencements this year, with only 6,325 homes started in the first six months compared to 34,581 in the first half of 2024.

 We are processing your request. \n Thank you for your patience.
 An error occurred.
 This could be due to inactivity on the page - please try again.